California Layoffs: Know Your Rights and What to Do Next

 A woman is sitting next to a yellow box filled with her belongings after getting laid off

 Losing your job can be a daunting experience, especially amid California's evolving job market.
 Recent layoffs across various sectors, including biotech and retail, have left many employees seeking clarity on their rights and what to do next.
-If you've been laid off, it’s crucial that you understand your legal protections and options.
+California workers have rights outlined under the California WARN Act when it comes to layoffs and workforce reductions.

 The California Worker Adjustment and Retraining Notification (WARN) Act requires employers with 75 or more employees to provide at least 60-days’ advance notice before conducting mass layoffs, relocations, or plant closures.
 Failure to comply can result in penalties, including back-pay and the value of lost benefits for each affected employee.